 The Caffeine Laboratory

-1 New Regent Street, Christchurch Central City, Christchurch
+1 New Regent Street, Christchurch Central, Christchurch

 Views of the historic New Regent St go nicely with the modern, exciting flavours served up at brunch-o-clock at The Caffeine Laboratory.
 Head upstairs for a look down the tram tracks, and select something trend-setting from the seasonal brunch menu.
 The chilli scramble is a recurring favourite, and the French toast with cinnamon apples, crumble and vanilla bean mascarpone is essential brunch fare.
 Coffee is a particular passion here, so be sure to leave space for another cup before you go.

 11 walks to do in Canterbury (And Where to Reward Yourself After)

 Now’s the time to get out and explore all Canterbury has to offer, both in the outdoors and the towns that make this region so special.